H4mid2019/terraform_simple_task/Readme.md

 # Simple Terraform AWS lambda, API GATEWAY

 _tech_:
-lambda, API Gateway, SG, VPC, CI/CD(workflow), Python This Repo has been tested automatically with GitHub workflow.
+lambda, API Gateway, SG, VPC, CI/CD(workflow), Python, DynamoDB, ElastiCache(Redis) This Repo has been tested automatically with GitHub workflow.

+## What it's doing?

+It demonstrate the connection between two lambda, lambda to API Gateway, lambda to DynamoDB, Lambda to redis, Lambda to VPC and Internet.

+By every endpoint call, the main lambda gets a cat fact from another lambda.
+This one also retrieves data from DynamoDB or ElasticCache that it got all data from an external API endpoint.

 ## Prerequisites